surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

     purchase any necessary devices, obtain SIM-cards (if necessary), and cover the traffic usage fees.

-**9. Is it possible to ”synchronize” the server periodically or do I need a constant connection?**
+**9. Is it possible to â€synchronizeâ€ the server periodically or do I need a constant connection?**

 -   The interviewers and supervisors will attempt to connect to the